Heading

 Practice

 Give it a try.
-I think you’ll be happy with the results based on a limited amount of up front effort.
+I think you’ll be happy with the results based on a limited up front effort required.

 Still, AutoCorrect is my preferred text expansion tool because it’s lightning fast and effectively free since I already use Microsoft Word.